wion/tWriter.tmbundle/README.md

 # The iA Writer Experience

-When using tWriter, it is sensible to deactivate the Themes bundle at **TextMate > Preferences > Bundes > [Themes]**.
-This will leave only the 'tWriter Light' and 'tWriter Dark' themes in the themes options at **View > Themes > [theme]**.
-Again, the tWriter bundle was designed for these themes, so eliminating the unusable standard options from the menu is practical.
-Or, you can always customize a theme against tWriter’s grammar.

 The tWriter themes will not give you the full iA Writer experience by themselves.
 You should also do the following if you want to go further with it.